AshM10/lesson2-demo/README.md

 - We can combine variables using concatenation or interpolation
 - We can use the console to see what JS does behind the scenes
 - We can use operators and operands to run a lot of different types of operations and use them in for loops and if statements

+## What I've Learned

+- Try to compare a code or a description with day to day life.
+It makes things easier to understand and explain.

 ## Resources